Substance Use Treament in Pregnancy

 Additional recommendations include identifying and sharing local and regional transportation resources with patients, providing enhanced support for postpartum transition to community-based care, and conducting future research to better understand how stigma and public policies regarding substance use and treatment affect patients’ treatment choices.

-Research from this project is currently under review for publication.
-The research brief may be viewed here.
+Research from this project has been accepted for publication in the Journal of Addiction Medicine.
+The published research may be viewed here.

 Principal investigators: Bayla Ostrach, PhD, Department of Research, Catherine Leiner, BS, Davidson Impact Fellow, UNC Health Sciences at MAHEC.